-The Road to Dawn: Josiah Henson and the Story that Sparked the Civil War - Hardcover
+The Road to Dawn: Josiah Henson and the Story that Sparked the Civil War - Hardcover book

 A major literary moment: after being lost to history for more than a century, The Road to Dawn uncovers the incredible story of the real-life slave who inspired Uncle Tom's Cabin.